pulumi/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

     when this DB cluster is deleted.
 If omitted, no final snapshot will be made.
 * `skip_final_snapshot` - (Optional) Determines whether a final DB snapshot is created before the DB cluster is deleted.
 If true is specified, no DB snapshot is created.
 If false is specified, a DB snapshot is created before the DB cluster is deleted, using the value from `final_snapshot_identifier`.
 Default is `false`.
 * `availability_zones` - (Optional) A list of EC2 Availability Zones for the DB cluster storage where DB cluster instances can be created.
-RDS automatically assigns 3 AZs if less than 3 AZs are configured, which will show as a difference requiring resource recreation next Terraform apply.
-It is recommended to specify 3 AZs or use [the `lifecycle` configuration block `ignore_changes` argument](/docs/configuration/resources.html#ignore_changes) if necessary.
+RDS automatically assigns 3 AZs if less than 3 AZs are configured, which will show as a difference requiring resource recreation next deployment.
+It is recommended to specify 3 AZs or use `ignore_changes` if necessary.
 * `backtrack_window` - (Optional) The target backtrack window, in seconds.
 Only available for `aurora` engine currently.
 To disable backtracking, set this value to `0`.
 Defaults to `0`.
 Must be between `0` and `259200` (72 hours)
 * `backup_retention_period` - (Optional) The days to retain backups for.
 Default `1`
 * `preferred_backup_window` - (Optional) The daily time range during which automated backups are created if automated backups are enabled using the BackupRetentionPeriod parameter.Time in UTC